Black Dance Legacy Mural

 A series of upcoming events will bring the legends and stories behind the Black Dance Legacy Mural to life, culminating in a mural dedication in June 2026.
 Included in this roster of events is a series of “Black Dance Confabs,” which will engage attendees in conversation about Black dance and the diversity of the Black dance experience, while also providing greater visibility for aspiring dance artists.
 Co-conveners Karen Warrington and Jovida Hill encourage attendees to bring dance photos, dance shoes, and even tutus and African wraps, and to show off their dance moves.

-See below for images from a Black History Month Afro-Cuban community dance class with Cachet Ivy on February 16, 2026, hosted by Kulu Mele African Dance & Drum Ensemble.
+See below for images from a Black History Month Afro-Cuban community dance class with Cachet Ivy on February 16, 2026, hosted by Kulu Mele African Dance & Drum Ensemble, and The Black Dance Legacy Mural design unveiling and event at the Free Library of Philadelphia on April 21, 2026.

 Upcoming Events: